Foundation Repair Dictionary

 Micropiles tend to matter most when deeper load transfer is needed and other methods are impractical.
 They are one of several tools available, not a default solution.

-• Moisture content describes the amount of water present in soil or building materials.
+The amount of water present in soil or building materials.
 Changes in moisture content can influence soil behavior and material performance.

 Moisture content tends to matter most when changes are uneven or rapid, particularly in moisture-sensitive soils.
 Consistency is often more important than absolute moisture level.